-You can perform full backups and incremental backups using DBMaker, but they are mutually exclusive; you cannot perform a full backup and an incremental backup together.
-Similarly, you can perform a backup while the database is offline or online using DBMaker.
-However, DBMaker does allow mixing full or incremental backups with online or offline backups in certain combinations.
+You can perform full, differential and incremental backups using DBMaker, but they are mutually exclusive; you cannot perform a full, a differential and an incremental backup together.
+Similarly, DBMaker supports backup execution while the database is offline or online.
+Additionally, DBMaker allows various combinations of full, differential and incremental backups with online or offline backups.

-DBMaker supports the following backup combinations: offline full backups, online full backups, and online incremental backups.
+DBMaker supports the following backup combinations: offline full backups, online full backups, online differential backups and online incremental backups.
 DBMaker also supports an additional backup type known as online incremental to current.